-Between October 2019 and January 2020 the Swamp 50 10 m piezometer displayed a pronounced decline in water level coinciding with the passage of Longwall 304.
-After January 2020, groundwater levels have increased in response to increased regional rainfall; however, the maximum recorded groundwater levels during this period are approximately 3 to 4 m below those recorded prior to October 2019.
+Between October 2019 and January 2020 the Swamp 50 (10 m) piezometer displayed a pronounced decline in water level coinciding with the passage of Longwall 304.
+After February 2020, groundwater levels have increased in response to increased regional rainfall; however, the maximum recorded groundwater levels during this period are approximately 3 m below those recorded prior to the passage of Longwall 304.
 This is an apparent mining affect considered to be related to mine subsidence.
 The Swamp 50 performance indicator relates to the substrate piezometer and not the shallow sandstone (10 m) piezometer.
+The substrate piezometer showed saturation most of the reporting period.
 The seven-day moving average for Swamp 50 was at the minimum established for the swamp's full length of record, below sensor level, during the reporting period (Appendices C1 and C2).